 \subsection{Dataset Collection}

-Fig.~\ref{fig:dataset}(a) shows the collection and localization coordinate annotation process of existing FAS datasets.
-Based on class types of WMCA (W)~\cite{8714076}, PADSIS (P)~\cite{Rostami_2021_ICCV} and SiW-Mv2 (S)~\cite{xiaoguo2022MDFAS} datasets, we organize all annotation categories into 12 distinct types: Bonafide, Fakehead, Print, Glasses, Replay, Paper mask, Flexible mask, Rigid mask, Partial Eye, Partial Mouth, Makeup, and Tattoo.
-We have also re-annotated the original dataset images at both the image and region levels.
-Finally, we obtained 12,091 images with class labels and 3,139 images with bounding box labels.
-More details and examples can be found in our \textbf{Appendix}.
+Fig.~\ref{fig:dataset}(a) illustrates the annotation process for existing FAS datasets.
+Based on the class types from WMCA (W)~\cite{8714076}, PADSIS (P)~\cite{Rostami_2021_ICCV}, and SiW-Mv2 (S)~\cite{xiaoguo2022MDFAS}, we unify the annotation categories into 12 types: Bonafide, Fakehead, Print, Glasses, Replay, Paper mask, Flexible mask, Rigid mask, Partial Eye, Partial Mouth, Makeup, and Tattoo.
+We re-annotate all images at both image- and region-levels, resulting in 12,091 images with class labels and 3,139 images with bounding box annotations.
+The detail information is shown in Table~\ref{tab:dataset_qa}.